pauldeen79/DialogFramework/README.md

 # TODOs

+- Allow a model to be sent in the start (and transferrerd through the dialog), used in operations (like decisions), appended by operations and read by the consumer
 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).
 - Create a minimal web api as a demo project, using some sort of state store (local in-memory cache?) for persisting state.